Witiko/jBus/docs/architecture.md

       payload: ...
     }

-The `name` field contains the data identifier and the `payload` field contains the data itself.
+The `name` field contains the name of the data and the `payload` field contains the data itself.
 Both the `name` and `payload` fields are optional.
-When defined, the data identifier should be a fully qualified domain name to prevent collisions.
+When defined, the name should be a fully qualified domain name to prevent collisions.
+This rule can be relaxed for nodes, which only operate in anonymous private scopes.